 Decoration: Sesame seeds

 This Zomick’s Challah recipe is quite easy to make.
-If you visit Zomick’s at RISD, you can view their portfolio of many project with photos that explain all those preparation and ingredients used when baking.
-The photos are magnificent presentation of the visual appeal from the baking good coming out from Zomick’s Kosher Bakery.
+If you visit Zomick’s at Behance, you can view their portfolio of many projects with photos that explain all the preparation and ingredients used when baking.
+The photos are magnificent presentations of the visual appeal of the baking good coming out from Zomick’s Kosher Bakery.
 Just make sure all the ingredients before you start are at room temperature.
 If you don’t like currents simply use raisins.
 At the end wait till the Zomick’s challah gets cooled down before you start eating it for dinner.
 It will turn out to be your favorite bread recipe.

 Zomick’s Kosher Bakery offers some basic rules about kosher habits.

-ON THE TABLE: A person eating meat shouldn’t seat next to a person eating dairy products at the same table, unless you use different tablecloth (if this is not possible, you must put an object, not necessarily on the meal, to symbolize the “border”).
-In addition, these individuals must have their own glass, bread and salt.
+ON THE TABLE: A person eating meat shouldn’t seat next to a person eating dairy products at the same table unless you use a different tablecloth (if this is not possible, you must put an object, not necessarily on the meal, to symbolize the “border”).
+In addition, these individuals must have their own glass, bread, and salt.